Durrani–Qing relations: Afghan embassy

-Fazil Biy, the ruler of Khujand, and other Kyrgyz chieftains pleaded to Ahmad Shah Durrani, the ruler of the Durrani Empire, to aid them against Qing expansionism.
+Numerous Central Asian rulers such as Fazil Biy, the ruler of Khujand, Irdana Biy, the ruler of Kokand, and even a Kazakh Sultan pleaded to Ahmad Shah Durrani, the ruler of the Durrani Empire, to aid them against Qing expansionism.
 Ahmad Shah accepted the call for aid, and began preparing by occupying the regions between Tashkent and Kokand in 1763, though later withdrawing as it became clear the Qing did not intend to invade.
+Later emissaries from the Russian Empire also attempted to encourage the Afghans to commit to an anti-Qing campaign, but withdrew after arriving at Herat upon learning Ahmad Shah was committed to a campaign in India in 1764 with no clear intention of advancing north.

 In 1763, Ahmad Shah had dispatched an embassy to the Qing.
 His aims in this are unknown, however, an embassy allowed Ahmad Shah to establish himself as an emperor.
 The letter he sent to the Qing emperor Qianlong is missing, but from the Qing reply, the letter was likely dedicated to his conquests and victory at Panipat, alongside Qing expansion.
+Emperor Qianlong referred to Ahmad Shah's military victory of the Panipat battle: